Gilles86/stress_risk/README.md

 ## Prepare task instructions script in single subject room

  * Put the instruction papers in the middle of the desk.
  * Open "Stress study isntructions"-shortcut.
 It should be on the Desktop.
-Otherwise, it can be found in `C:\Users\Public\Documents\stress_risk`.
+Otherwise, it can be found in `C:\Users\Public\Public Documents\stress_risk`.
  * Explain the subject to carefully read the instructions.
 After that they can perform the instruction task on the computer.
 "It should be pretty self-explanatory.
 Otherwise, don't hesitate to ask".
  * After they finish the instruction task, the subjects can be placed in the scanner room.